Soil management and transport in fire ant biosecurity zones

 Soil that is to be taken off-site should be disturbed before it is moved to another location.
 Disturbing soil means undertaking 1 or a combination of the following activities:

 - vigorously turning

 Storage of soil

-If the soil will be stored on the property for more than 24 hours, you must use 1 of the following storage options:
+If the soil will be stored on the property for more than 24 hours, you should use 1 of the following storage options:

 - off-ground and covered (e.g. in a shed, under a shade cloth or tarpaulin)

 - on-ground, and covered, on 1 of the following surfaces:

 - concrete or bitumen (no cracks)

 - a barrier that cannot be penetrated by fire ants (e.g. 200 micron unperforated plastic sheeting)

 - compacted ground (other than sand) that has been treated with an appropriate chemical product before storage.